fuzzy1450/TVControl/WebServer/README.txt

 	./logs/			- What else?
 	./resources/		- Files served to the clients.
 Everything in this folder is public!
 	./views/		- HTML files served to clients.
-Not public - only static pathing is used for retrieving views ./ControlAPI.js		- The module which controls TVs ./main.js		- The Webserver
+Not public - only static pathing is used for retrieving views ./src/			- Source Folder.
+Modules inside can be imported with `require("src/Module")` ./ControlAPI.js		- The module which controls TVs ./main.js		- The Webserver
 	./RunServer.bat		- Batch script to launch the server ./README		- You're doing that